Portfolio returns: Q1 2025

 The FTSE Canada Short Term Bond Index achieved positive returns for the quarter.

-The portfolio’s allocation to investment-grade corporate bonds positively impacted its performance.
-Specifically, holdings in corporate bonds within the financials and energy sectors contributed to the gains during this period.
-Exposure to government bonds detracted from performance.
+The portfolio's performance was positively influenced by its allocation to investment-grade corporate bonds.
+Notably, corporate bonds in the financials and energy sectors drove gains during this period.
+However, exposure to government bonds had a negative impact on performance.

-The fund ended the period with an overweight allocation to corporate bonds at 63.7% and an underweight allocation to government bonds at 33.4%.
-During the period, the fund decreased its allocation to the communication and energy sectors and increased its allocation to the real estate sector.
+The fund ended the period with an overweight allocation to corporate bonds at 62.5% and an underweight allocation to government bonds at 32.7%.
+During the period, the fund increased its allocation to the energy sector and decreased its allocation to the financials and communication services sectors.

 This commentary is published by IG Wealth Management.
 It represents the views of our Portfolio Managers and is provided as a general source of information.
 It is not intended to provide investment advice or as an endorsement of any investment.
 Some of the securities mentioned may be owned by IG Wealth Management or its mutual funds, or by portfolios managed by our external advisors.
 Every effort has been made to ensure that the material contained in the commentary is accurate at the time of publication, however, IG Wealth Management cannot guarantee the accuracy or the completeness of such material and accepts no responsibility for any loss arising from any use of or reliance on the information contained herein.